C-Stewart-GH/Hong_Kong_Horse_Racing_Project/README.md

 [Part 2 - SVM and LR Modeling Report](../main/2_SVM_LR_Modeling/SVM_LR_Modeling_Final.ipynb)

 The full step-by-step analysis is included in the detailed report.
 Using standardization and one-hot encoding, the team uses Logistic Regression and Support Vector Machines to classify Win and Show.
 The team used 80% of the data for training and 20% for testing.
-The team outputted the models in a confusion matrix (shown below for the top SVM model) and reported key metrics such as accuracy and auc.
+The team outputted the models in a confusion matrix (shown below for the top SVM model) and reported key metrics such as accuracy and AUC.
 The team began including precision in Part 3 which is the best metric for this specific use case.

 <img width="634" alt="image" src="https://user-images.githubusercontent.com/37990637/158275271-6696fed0-1be6-47e8-b309-2c877173b624.png">